Adar/iterm2sshhosts/README.md

 ## About
-Open ssh sessions in iterm2, split windows.
+Open ssh sessions in iterm2 or iterm3 (tested with Build 3.0.20160821-nightly), split windows.

 ## known bugs
 See [issues page](https://github.com/Adar/iterm2sshhosts/issues)
+Several 3.x versions (nightly builds) of iTerm have had problems with this script or/and scripting in general.
+Please keep this in mind when trying nightly builds.
+Thanks.

 ## License